spujadas/elk-docker/docs/index.md

 	  }
 	}

+## Frequently encountered issues <a name="frequent-issues"></a>

+### Elasticsearch is not starting (1): `max virtual memory areas vm.max_map_count [65530] likely too low, increase to at least [262144]` <a name="es-not-starting-max-map-count"></a>

+If the container stops and its logs include the message `max virtual memory areas vm.max_map_count [65530] likely too low, increase to at least [262144]`, then the limits on mmap counts are too low, see [Prerequisites](#prerequisites).

+### Elasticsearch is not starting (2): `cat: /var/log/elasticsearch/elasticsearch.log: No such file or directory` <a name="es-not-starting-not-enough-memory"></a>

+If Elasticsearch's logs are *not* dumped (i.e. you get the following message: `cat: /var/log/elasticsearch/elasticsearch.log: No such file or directory`), then Elasticsearch did not have enough memory to start, see [Prerequisites](#prerequisites).

+### Elasticsearch is not starting (3): bootstrap tests <a name="es-not-starting-bootstrap-tests"></a>

+**As from version 5**, if Elasticsearch is no longer starting, i.e. the `waiting for Elasticsearch to be up (xx/30)` counter goes up to 30 and the container exits with `Couln't start Elasticsearch.
+Exiting.` _and_ Elasticsearch's logs are dumped, then read the recommendations in the logs and consider that they *must* be applied.

+In particular, in case (1) above, the message `max virtual memory areas vm.max_map_count [65530] likely too low, increase to at least [262144]` means that the host's limits on mmap counts **must** be set to at least 262144.

+### Elasticsearch is suddenly stopping after having started properly <a name="es-suddenly-stopping"></a>

+With the default image, this is usually due to Elasticsearch running out of memory after the other services are started, and the corresponding process being (silently) killed.

+As a reminder (see [Prerequisites](#prerequisites)), you should use no less than 3GB of memory to run the container... and possibly much more.

 ## Troubleshooting <a name="troubleshooting"></a>

 **Important** – If you need help to troubleshoot the configuration of Elasticsearch, Logstash, or Kibana, regardless of where the services are running (in a Docker container or not), please head over to the [Elastic forums](https://discuss.elastic.co/).
 The troubleshooting guidelines below only apply to running a container using the ELK Docker image.

 Here are a few pointers to help you troubleshoot your containerised ELK.

-**As from version 5, if Elasticsearch is no longer starting**, i.e. the `waiting for Elasticsearch to be up (xx/30)` counter goes up to 30 and the container exits with `Couln't start Elasticsearch.
-Exiting.`, then:

-- If Elasticsearch's logs are dumped, then read the recommendations in the logs and consider that they *must* be applied.

-	In particular, the message `max virtual memory areas vm.max_map_count [65530] likely too low, increase to at least [262144]` means that the host's limits on mmap counts **must** be set to at least 262144.

-	On Linux, use `sysctl vm.max_map_count` on the host to view the current value, and see [Elasticsearch's documentation on virtual memory](https://www.elastic.co/guide/en/elasticsearch/reference/5.0/vm-max-map-count.html#vm-max-map-count) for guidance on how to change this value.
-Note that the limits **must be changed on the host**; they cannot be changed from within a container.

-	If using Docker for Mac, then start the container with the `MAX_MAP_COUNT` environment variable set to at least 262144 (using e.g. `docker`'s `-e` option) to make Elasticsearch set the limits on mmap counts at start-up time.

-- If Elasticsearch's logs are *not* dumped (i.e. you get the following message: `cat: /var/log/elasticsearch/elasticsearch.log: No such file or directory`), then Elasticsearch did not have enough memory to start.

-	Elasticsearch alone needs at least 2GB of RAM to run, so plan accordingly.

-- An additional way of working out why Elasticsearch isn't starting is to:
+**If Elasticsearch isn't starting**, and the suggestions listed in [Frequently encountered issues](#frequent-issues) don't help, then an additional way of working out why Elasticsearch isn't starting is to:

 - Start a container with the `bash` command:

 		$ sudo docker run -it docker_elk bash

 - Start Elasticsearch manually to look at what it outputs:

 		$ gosu elasticsearch /opt/elasticsearch/bin/elasticsearch \
 			-Edefault.path.logs=/var/log/elasticsearch \
 			-Edefault.path.data=/var/lib/elasticsearch \
 			-Edefault.path.conf=/etc/elasticsearch

-If your log-emitting client doesn't seem to be able to reach Logstash (or Elasticsearch, depending on where your client is meant to send logs to), make sure that:
+**If your log-emitting client doesn't seem to be able to reach Logstash** (or Elasticsearch, depending on where your client is meant to send logs to), make sure that:

 - You started the container with the right ports open (e.g. 5044 for Beats).